 One of the most incredible destinations in Portugal, Madeira is one of those destinations you can’t wait to visit again.
-Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its popular attractions, hidden gems, magical viewpoints and especially – its amazing walking trails.
+Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its popular attractions, hidden gems, magical viewpoints and especially – its fantastic walking trails.

 The more you see of Madeira, the more you want to discover.
-Hiking is definitely one of the best things to do on Madeira, and with one of the best year-round temperate climates in Europe, it’s a wonderful winter getaway to escape the cold.
+Hiking is definitely one of the best things to do on Madeira, and with one of the best year-round temperate climates in Europe, it’s a beautiful winter getaway to escape the cold.

 Madeira Levada Walks